AakashKumar8/TodoApi/README.md

 # TodoApi
-This is my first project on GitHub
+This is my first project on GitHub.
+This project is created for the practice of Web API in ASP.net core MVC.